jenov/automatic_material_id_nodal/README.txt

 Usage:

-1 Open the text editor.
+1 Open the composer of nodes (in mode: compositing nodes "tree_type") and a text editor panel simultaneously.

-2 In the texteditor: press button "new" and copy the script inside, or open .py script.
-And run it.
+2 In the texteditor: press button "new" and copy the script inside, or open .py script, and run it.

 3 Press f12 to pull a render and allocate the id.